Rasheed Air Base: Camp Falcon/Camp Al-Saqr

-Camp Muleskinner/Camp Cuervo
+Camp Muleskinner

-Camp Muleskinner was home to part of the 2nd Armored Cavalry Regiment.
+Camp Muleskinner, six miles southeast of Sadr City, was home to part of the 2nd Armored Cavalry Regiment.
 The dining facility at Camp Muleskinner is also called the KBR, as it is built and operated by the company Kellogg, Brown and Root.
 The 411th Civil Affairs, was based here.
 It was also home for the support units of the 2nd Armored Cavalry Regiment.
 The name comes from the days when the cavalry sometimes had to eat their own mules to survive.
 The 411th Civil Affairs was based at the Canal Hotel compound, where UN headquarters was.
 But it was the target of two bombings so they moved.

 The 2nd Cavalry Regimental Change of Command occurred in Baghdad on 18 June at 0700 hrs at Muleskinner Base adjacent to Redcatcher Field in a little soccer field at the old Iraqi Republican Guard Training Facility (now occupied by RSS, 4/2 ACR, 2nd Battalion, 6th Infantry (2-6 INF), and 3-7 INF).

-The new consolidated dining facility that is being operated by Kellogg Brown and Root served its first meal on 21 August.

-By late January 2004 engineers from the 1st Armored Division were midway through an $800 million project to build half a dozen camps for the incoming 1st Cavalry Division.
+By late January 2004, engineers from the 1st Armored Division were midway through an $800 million project to build half a dozen camps for the incoming 1st Cavalry Division.
 Army planners expected to finish by 15 March 2004.
-The new outposts, dubbed Enduring Camps, will improve living quarters for soldiers and allow the military to return key infrastructure sites within the Iraqi capital to the emerging government, military leaders said.
+The new outposts, dubbed Enduring Camps, were to improve living quarters for soldiers and allow the military to return infrastructure sites within the Iraqi capital to the new government, according to military leaders.
 "The plan is for the camps to last five to 10 years," said Col. Lou Marich, commander of the 1st AD engineers.
 "They will last longer if we take care of them."
 Moving to the outskirts of town will allow Iraqi police and the Iraqi Civil Defense Corps to take a lead role in the city's security.
 In Al-Rastimiya, the former Iraqi officers war college sits on what troops called Camp Muleskinner.
-About 2,100 U.S. troops will share the base with the new Iraqi army.